 3. Move the script to ~/bin

-Move the script to the ~/bin directory:
+Move the script into the bin directory:

 mv ~/zhead ~/bin/